mindsparkist/ITIL-Notes/README.md

 * **Service Level Agreements (SLAs):**  Many contact centers have SLAs defining their target ASA for customer calls.

 A high ASA can be desirable, indicating good accessibility for callers.
 However, context matters.
 An excessively high ASA might suggest understaffing, leading to rushed interactions or longer wait times once connected.

+Here's an analogy to illustrate the difference:

+Imagine you're planning a road trip (your KRA).
+Your destination (increasing brand awareness) is your overall objective.
+However, you need specific milestones (KPIs) to track your progress.
+These milestones could be the number of miles driven each day or reaching specific landmarks along the way.